 Click and drag in the viewport to define the initial start and end point for the ruler.
 You can add multiple rulers in the viewport.

 Holding Shift while moving lets you measure the distance between faces.
 This only works well with parallel faces, e.g. walls.

-A selected ruler can be deleted with Delete or X. To delete all measurements, make thepanel visible.
-Delete the „RulerData3D“ layer (see image above).
+A selected ruler can be deleted with Delete or X. To delete all measurements, delete the „RulerData3D“ layer in thepanel (see image above).

 Unit settings and scale from the scene are used for displaying dimensions.
-Changing the units system (metric, imperial), or the units of length (cm, m, …), or angle (degrees, radians) will update the measurements.
+Changing the unit system (metric, imperial), or the units of length (cm, m, …) or angle (degrees, radians) will update the measurements.

 In Edit Mode only, there is also a Measurement group in the Viewport Overlays popover.
 Using the settings in this group, you can have the viewport automatically display measurements for selected edges and faces, without the need to manually create a ruler.